 Serengeti Plains of Ndutu in the Ngorongoro Conservation Area

 Immense herds of blue wildebeest and Burchell’s zebras graze the short grass among the Moru and Gol kopjes.
 Here we will search for predators then enjoy a picnic lunch while watching the movement of these herds on our way to our lodge.
 During this season, Ndutu is Gail and Doug’s favorite area in East Africa because of the wildlife action found here – especially the cheetah moms with cubs who follow the wildebeest nursery herds.

 Over five days, you’ll have time to explore each nook of the woodlands, marshes, and Serengeti Plains in the Ngorongoro Conservation Area during off-road game drives.
-Wildebeest calving occurs during a three week period when about 80-90% of the calves are born, increasing the likelihood more young survive.
-We’ll also watch for exciting predation behaviors when hunters attempt to catch a calf.
+Wildebeest calving occurs during a three-week period when about 80 to 90% of the calves are born, increasing the likelihood more young survive.
+We’ll also watch for exciting predation behaviors when carnivores attempt to catch a calf.

 Be on the lookout for cats like serval, African wild cat, cheetah, leopard, and lion in this area of the Serengeti.
 And don’t be surprised if we have an unexpected guest at dinner – a family of genets live on the lodge grounds!
 Other special species in this area include Fischer’s lovebirds that frequent the lodge’s bird bath, steinbok, gray-breasted francolin, and chestnut-banded plover.